If you want it, Kerblam it!

 "configs/config_file.yaml" = "configs/test_config_file.yaml"

-And execute your test run with kerblam run pipe --profile test.
+And execute your test run with kerblam run workflow --profile test.

 The profiles feature is used so commonly for test data that Kerblam! will automatically make a test profile for you, swapping all input files in the ./data/in folder that start with test_xxx with their "regular" counterparts xxx.
 For example, the profile above is redundant!